-- According to the working time regulations what is the maximum number of hours that people are allowed to work during the week, on average?
+- What is the maximum number of hours people are allowed to work per week under working time regulations?

-- How do we accommodate occasional rush jobs, when people might have to work 15 hours a day for six days running?
+- How do we accommodate rush jobs, when people might have to work longer hours than usual?

-- Does the average 48 hours a week that employees are allowed to work, according to the working time regulations, include overtime?
+- Does the average 48 hours per week include overtime under working time regulations?

-- If we do take on extra people for seasonal peaks, are they also covered by the 48-hour maximum that employees are allowed to work per week?
+- If we take on extra staff for seasonal peaks, are they covered by the 48-hour maximum working week under working time regulations?

-- If people have been on holiday, can we ask them to work extra time to bring their average working hours up?
+- If people have been on holiday, can we ask them to work extra hours to bring their average working hours up?

-- Is travelling time included in working hours?
+- Is travelling time included in working hours under working time regulations?

-- Does time spent on training count as working time?
+- Does time spent on training count as working time under working time regulations?

-- Does lunch time count as working time?
+- Does lunch time count as working time under working time regulations?

-- We asked people to come in over a weekend, to rescue what they could from our premises after a flood.
-Does the time count towards the 48-hour working time limit?
+- We ask people to work extra hours to deal with an emergency, does the time count towards the 48-hour working time limit?

 - How do we calculate the holiday entitlement of part-timers?

-- We work in the catering industry and use split shifts.
-Apart from the 48-hour limit, are there other regulations we might fall foul of?
+- Apart from the 48-hour limit, are there other working time regulations we might fall foul of?